One of the main reasons you are looking for an FTP or SFTP client is probably to transfer files between a local client computer and a remote server.

 5. Ensure Stable Build (not Beta)

 FTP clients such as lftp have been discontinued since 1996, which is not good!
-Instead, go for software with stable release dates.
+Instead, go for software with stable release dates or look for a putty alternative.

 A software that is updated frequently will be more secure, fast, and would probably have innovative features.

-As en example, you can refer to FileZilla release version history.
+As an example, you can refer to FileZilla release version history.

 6. Large File Transfers Resume/Pause